Log in for prices and ordering

 Pyramid Valley Central Otago Manata Pinot Noir 2021

-Pyramid Valley Marlborough Sauvignon + 2022
+Pyramid Valley North Canterbury Chardonnay 2022

-Pyramid Valley Marlborough Sauvignon + 2022
+Pyramid Valley North Canterbury Chardonnay 2022

-90 points, Bob Campbell, The Real Review
+95 points, Bob Campbell, the Real Review

-Pyramid Valley Marlborough Sauvignon + 2022
+Pyramid Valley North Canterbury Chardonnay 2022

 Pyramid Valley North Canterbury Orange 2022